CiscoSE/commons-networking/commons-networking/README.md

 ### Code analysis
 Code analysis done with Sonar.

+### Security
+Scanned with OWASP dependency-check-maven plugin for dependency-check-report.

 ### Testing
 Flows are covered by unit tests.

 ## Build
-Run maven install on commons-networking parent.
+Run maven install on parent project.

 ## Contributions
  * [Contributing](CONTRIBUTING.md) - how to contribute.